Off the Grid (film)

-Off the Grid is a 2025 action film directed by Johnny Martin and starring Josh Duhamel and Greg Kinnear.
+Off the Grid is a 2025 action film directed by Johnny Martin.
+Loosely based on the 2019 Bengali film Password, it stars Josh Duhamel and Greg Kinnear.

 Plot

 The engineer and hacker Jack Guy has gone into hiding, living off-the-grid in a cabin by a lake in the woods near a sleepy town.
 He previously invented a miniaturized energy source, which he wanted to realize as a product for the benefit of humanity through industry.

 He was supposed to do this work for the entrepreneur Belcor, together with the engineer Ranish.
 However, when Jack Guy learned that Belcor, contrary to his promises, wanted to use the invention for weapons technology, he quit and went into hiding.

 Belcor, however, wants to force him to continue the development, which is why he has him searched for.
 Once he has tracked him down, he sends a team led by the assassin Marcus to capture him.

 Jack Guy escapes and goes into hiding again, aided by two locals—the teenager Chase and the South American Josey.
 After the failure of the first team, Belcor sends a second one to support Marcus, with Ranish taking the lead, as he knows Jack's way of thinking.
 When the clash ensues again, Jack, with the help of Chase and Josey, manages to eliminate everyone except Ranish and simulate his own death.

 Belcor then has Ranish imprisoned, saying that this will take until he alone succeeds in bringing the invention to market.
 Jack Guy and Josey are now able to go into hiding again.